-Assosciate Professor of Psychiatry & Pediatrics; Director of Training - Child and Adolescent Psychiatry
+Associate Professor of Psychiatry & Pediatrics Director of Training - Child and Adolescent Psychiatry

 Dr. Sengupta‘s academic interests have centered around collaborative care, family systems, and medical education.
 In 2013, he started Integrated Care/for Kids, a collaborative care program in pediatric and adult primary care settings in WNY, leading a team of therapists and care coordinators working closely with primary care clinicians to better manage mild to moderate behavioral health issues at "the right time and the right place."
 InC/K worked with more than a thousand patients/families a year to access quality mental health treatment for over a decade.
-He is also a member of the CAP-PC team, which provides phone consultations and mental health educational training to pediatric primary care clinicians throughout the state of New York, as well as a national educator for the REACH Institute.
+He is also a member of the Project TEACH team, which provides phone consultations and mental health educational training to pediatric primary care clinicians throughout the state of New York.
 He serves as Co-Chair of the American Academy of Child and Adolescent Psychiatry's Committee on Collaborative and Integrated Care, and has consulted with healthcare organizations across the country to establish successful behavioral health integration programs.

-Dr. Sengupta became Program Director for UB's Child and Adolescent Psychiatry Fellowship in 2016 and has been proud to train compassionate and talented child psychiatrists making a difference in the lives of emotionally struggling children and families in WNY and beyond.
-He supervises fellows at the Children‘s Psychiatry Clinic and at Oishei Children‘s Hospital and teaches extensively in clinical neurodevelopment, collaborative care, and family systems.
+Dr. Sengupta became Program Director for UB's Child and Adolescent Psychiatry Fellowship in 2016 and has been proud to train compassionate and talented child psychiatrists caring for emotionally struggling children and families in WNY and beyond.
+He supervises fellows at the Children‘s Psychiatry Clinic and at Oishei Children‘s Hospital and teaches extensively on clinical neurodevelopment, collaborative care, and family systems.
 He is fortunate to teach and mentor trainees across the developmental spectrum and collaborate with tremendous colleagues in multiple disciplines.
 Since 2023, he has been working to launch the Learning Communities program and the CommunityConnect service learning program at the Jacobs School.